jhiesey/videostream/README.md

 # Videostream

-Streams data from a file-like seekable object into a &lt;video&gt; node.
+Streams data from a file-like seekable object into a &lt;video&gt; or &lt;audio&gt; node (a `HTMLMediaElement`).
-Seeking the video will request a different byte range from the incoming file-like object.
+Seeking the media element will request a different byte range from the incoming file-like object.

 For now only mp4 files are supported.
 The goal is to support